Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "I think self-awareness is probably the most important thing towards being a champion. "
+> "Many answers to what you seek don't lie 'out there'.
+If you look inwards, you'll find the answer has been in you all along."
-> — **Billie Jean King**
+> — **Celestine Chua**

 ---